Simonatraj/failed_banks/README.md

-# Failed Banks in the USA: Power BI Data Analysis & Dashboard
+# Failed Banks in the USA: Power BI Data Analysis and Dashboard

 ## Project Overview